Etevoldo/tasker-api/README.md

 ```console
 npm i
 ```
-3. [install XAMPP](https://www.apachefriends.org/download.html) or use your mysql/mariadb instalation

-4. import the table from the `dbExport.sql` file
+3. Have a mariadb database server running as wall as a redis-server instance

-5. and create a `.env` file on the root folder with the following template:
+4. and create a `.env` file on the root folder with the following template:
 ```env
 JWT_SECRET=<your jwt secret>
 JWT_REFRESH_SECRET=<your refresh token secret>